The International Capital Markets Review: France

 Insolvency, composition or rehabilitation proceedings in France are proceedings of judicial reorganisation and judicial liquidation governed by the bankruptcy provisions contained in the Commercial Code.
 Since 2006, these proceedings have been supplemented by a safeguard proceeding as a result of the enactment of Ordinance No. 2010-1249 of 22 October 2010 (the Safeguard Law), effective from 1 March 2011.
 Pursuant to the Safeguard Law, the judicial reorganisation proceeding, the judicial liquidation proceeding and the safeguard proceeding are supplemented by an accelerated financial safeguard procedure, which allows a debtor to reach a voluntary restructuring agreement with its primary financial creditors (financial institutions and bondholders) on an accelerated basis.
 This corresponds roughly to the equivalent of a US Chapter 11 prepackaged reorganisation plan.

 Ordinance No. 2014-326 of 12 March 2014 introduced an accelerated safeguard proceeding.
-More recently, as a result of the covid-19 crisis, the French legislature jointly with the government enacted several acts to mitigate the effects of the crisis on French companies.
+More recently, as a result of the covid-19 pandemic, the French legislature jointly with the government enacted several acts to mitigate the effects of the crisis on French companies.
 In that respect, Ordinance No. 2020-318 of 25 March 2020 introduced several changes to the French insolvency regime.
-Inter alia, this Ordinance provides that a company in reorganisation, judicial liquidation or safeguard proceedings may benefit from a full postponement or a staggering of its rents and its bills (water, gas and electricity ) for its professional and commercial premises.
+Inter alia, this Ordinance provides that a company in reorganisation, judicial liquidation or safeguard proceedings may benefit from a full postponement or a staggering of its rents and its bills (water, gas and electricity) for its professional and commercial premises.
 The payment deadline must be between 12 March 2020 and 10 September 2020.
 No financial penalty, suspension, interruption or reduction of supplies will apply during this period.

 vi Role of exchanges, CCPs and rating agencies